rdeyo1129/arcane-chess/README.md

 ## Overview

-Arcane Chess is a full-stack JavaScript chess variant platform featuring a single-player campaign and a built-in component library.
+Tactorius is a free, open-source, full-stack JavaScript spell chess variant platform featuring a single-player campaign and a built-in component library.
 It delivers an immersive chess experience with a comprehensive knowledge base covering rules, strategies, and philosophies.

 ## Features